pgEdge/pgedge/README.md

 Our Distributed Multi-master Postgres runs nicely (on most all flavors of Linux) in vm's, containers, bare metal, or a localhost sandbox.

 You can join our [Discord Server](https://discord.com/invite/QaqHy52sUd) or learn more about [our sponsor](https://pgedge.com/company).
-Try our free [Cloud Developer Edition](https://www.pgedge.com/get-started/cloud) to setup a global managed cluster in less than 90 seconds.
 Also check out our [Docker](https://github.com/pgEdge/pgedge-docker/blob/main/README.md) or [K8's Helm](https://github.com/pgEdge/pgedge-helm/blob/main/examples/README.md) examples.

 ##  Getting started